 While positioning you on the exam table, the technologist will explain your procedure and answer any questions you may have.

+Please tell the technologist, radiology nurse and/or physician of any allergies you may have before your exam.
 Most often, you will be asked to lie flat on your back with your arms positioned above your head.

 The table you are on will slide into the scanner.
 A portion of the body is covered by the scanner, and the scanner is open at the back and the front, allowing the patient to see out.

 The technologist will always be able to see and hear you during your exam.

 You will be asked to hold very still and at times to hold your breath.